Doctoral Programme

 – Do I need to present a language certificate?

 No, a language certificate is not required.
-However, we expect successful candidates to be able to follow – and participate in – discussions held in English and we strongly suggest to learn German during your stay at ETH.
-You should have an excellent competence in the language that you choose for writing your thesis.
+However, we expect successful candidates to be able to follow – and participate in – discussions held in English, and we strongly suggest to learn German during your stay at ETH.
+You should have excellent competence in the language that you choose for writing your thesis.

 – Should I apply in English or German?